Overview of requirements for TMIET and MIET membership.

 Your CV will then be assessed by a trained member of staff who will check your qualifications and experience and verify that you have achieved a suitable level of knowledge and understanding.
 The IET reserves the right to request a detailed CV from any applicant.

-The IET will contact your supporter for further background to your application for membership.
+The IET may contact your supporter for further background to your application for membership.
 It is not IET policy to disclose comments made by supporters and we would urge applicants to discuss their membership application with the support prior to submission.

 Your supporter can be: